paulo-herrera/PyEVTK/README.md

     - Scipy only to export points as a triangular irregular network (TIN).
       Tested with Scipy 1.2.

-It is compatible with both Python 2 (2.7+) and Python 3 (3.3+).
+It is compatible with Python 3 (3.3+).
 Since version 0.9 it is only compatible with VTK 6.0 and newer versions.

 # DEVELOPMENT